paulgibbs/Welcome-Pack/readme.txt

 Site Wide Only: true
 Network: true

 When a user registers on your site, you may want to automatically send them a friend or group invitation, or a welcome message.
 This plugin lets you do that.
 Are you fed up with bland, generic BuddyPress emails?
-You can also customise the emails sent to ensure that they match the brand and tone of your site.
+You can customise the emails to ensure that they match the brand and tone of your site.

 == Description ==